jpcaldwell30/MMM-CustomMessage/README.md

 * Works well in all regions.
 Make it as wide or as tall as you like it.

-* Will be added to Hello-Lucy as a default module.

 * Caveat: Multiple instances can not use different css files (unless I can figure that out).

-* Caveat #2: Entries will not survive a restart.
-I'm working on that!
-Sheeeesh! :-)

 ## Requirements and recommendations